gfxdisp/ColorVideoVDP/pycvvdp/vvdp_data/README.md

-# ColourVideoVDP configuration files
+# ColorVideoVDP configuration files

-This directory contains configurations files and look-up tables used by ColourVideoVDP.
+This directory contains configurations files and look-up tables used by ColorVideoVDP.

 Editing those files in the installation directory is not recommended.
 Instead, create a separate directory with the files that should be altered and then pass `--config-dir <your_directory>` when invoking `cvvdp` from the command line.
 You can also set an environment variable `CVVDP_PATH` with such a directory.
 When searching for the configuration files, ColorVideoVDP will check the directories in the following order:
 * The directory passed as `--config-dir <your_directory>`